Dependent Child Rider on Term Life Insurance: What It Covers and Age Limits

 If you're comparing term policies and riders, this guide ties the basics together: https://www.careproinsurance.com/instant-term-life-insurance

-Disclaimer: General information only - not legal, tax, or financial advice.
+Provided for informational purposes; not intended as legal, tax, or medical guidance.
 Rider terms vary by carrier and state.
 Quotes and coverage are subject to underwriting and the issued policy language.

 Frequently Asked Questions